bendalab/plottools/docs/scalebars.md

 Do *not* use scalebars if a specific value on the axis (most likely zero!) has a special meaning!

-The scalebar module provides the three functions
+The scalebar module installs the three functions

 - `xscalebar()`
 - `yscalebar()`
 - `scalebars()`

-for drawing and annotating horizontal or vertical scalebars, or both.
+on matplotlib axes for drawing and annotating horizontal or vertical scalebars, or both.

 ```
 import matplotlib.pyplot as plt